escottgoodwin/lango-trans-de/README.md

 The parameters one can adjust are located in the main() function.

 corpus_url: url of article corpus

-    # majority or native language for browsing history - history needs to be monolingual - foreign articles will be translated to native detect_language
-    lang = 'en'
-    ## doc2vec model name for corpus
+lang: native language of the corpus

 model_name = 'news'
     ## number of days browsing history to analyze
     days = 2
     ## number of clusters (abstract 'topics') to find in the browsing history